volkandindar/agartha/README.md

 	- 'Reset' button clear all table and field contents.
 	- 'Run' button execute the task.
 	- 'Warnings' indicates possible issues in different colors.
-	- 'SiteMap' button generates URL list automatically and the result totally depends on the user's session.
+	- 'SiteMap' button generates URL list automatically and the result totally depends on the user's header you provide.
 Visible URLs will be populated in next textbox and you can still modify it.
-	- 'Craw Depth' is defination for how many sub-links (max depth) should 'SiteMap' spider go.
+	- 'Crawl Depth' is defination for how many sub-links (max depth) should 'SiteMap' spider go and detec links.
-2. User's request header and all user related URL visits will be based on it.
+2. User's request header and all URLs will be visited by it.
 3. URL addresses the user can visit.
-You can create this list with manual effort or automatic tools, like spiders, sitemap generators, etc, and do not forget to remove logout links.
+You can create this list with manual effort or use **'SiteMap'** generator feature.
-4. All URLs you supply will be in here.
-Also user cells will be colored, if the URL belongs to her/him.
+4. All URLs you supply will be in here and they will be visited with the corresponding user sessions.
-5. Http requests and responses without authentication.
-All session cookies, tokens and parameters will be removed form Http calls.
+5. No authentication column.
+All cookies, tokens and possible session parameters will be removed form Http calls.
-6. The rest of columns belong to users you created respectively and each of them has a unique color which indicates the URLs owners.
+6. The rest of columns belong to users you created respectively and each of them has a unique color which indicates the URL owners.
 7. Cell titles show Http response codes and response lengths for each user sessions.
 8. Just click the cell you want to examine and Http details will be shown in the bottom.